quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MAY discard a connection ID for which retirement has been requested once an interval of no less than 3 PTO has elapsed since an acknowledgement is received for the NEW_CONNECTION_ID frame requesting that retirement.
+Until then, the endpoint SHOULD be prepared to receive packets that contain the connection ID that it has requested be retired.
 Subsequent incoming packets using that connection ID could elicit a response with the corresponding stateless reset token.

 ## Matching Packets to Connections {#packet-handling}